Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 3

 Steam broccoli until completely tender.
-Chop finely.

 4

-Combine flaked salmon, mashed sweet potato, broccoli, and spinach in a large bowl.
+Combine salmon, sweet potato, broccoli, and spinach.

 5